You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 How To Fix It: Submit A Copyright Infringement Report To Google

 As soon as you notice suspicious links or duplicate content on your website, the first thing you must do is to submit a Copyright Infringement Report to Google.
-Highlight the stolen content and make sure that Google understands the fact that you are the true publisher of the content.
+Highlight the stolen content and make sure that Google understands that you are the actual publisher of the content.

 3. Fake Reviews

 Don’t be under the impression that a negative SEO campaign can only be done on your original website.
-Rather, a negative SEO attack can be targeted on other websites as well.
+Instead, a negative SEO attack can also be targeted on other websites.

-You may come across a bunch of negative and fake reviews about your company or website on several third-party apps.
-These reviews have been written with malicious intent as a form of black hat SEO.
+You may come across many negative and fake reviews about your company or website on several third-party apps.
+These reviews have been written with malicious intent as a black hat SEO.

 While it is possible that many of your potential customers will not access these fake reviews on third-party websites, you have to be careful about the search results on social media and Google.

 Another significant thing to remember is that any negative reviews or a dip in your local SEO can directly impact your business and sales.
-In fact, there have been numerous instances of fake reviews impacting the health and sales of a business, so it is essential to keep an eye out for these things.
+There have been numerous instances of fake reviews impacting the health and sales of a company, so it is essential to keep an eye out for these things.

 How To Check For Fake And Negative Reviews